Prosecution of Syrian civil war criminals: Syrian courts

-International court
+International courts

 Richard Haass has argued that one way to encourage top-level defections is to "threaten war-crimes indictments by a certain date, say, August 15, for any senior official who remains a part of the government and is associated with its campaign against the Syrian people.
 Naming these individuals would concentrate minds in Damascus."

 Nevertheless, it remains unlikely in the short term, and some would argue this is a blessing in disguise, since this precludes the ICC's involvement while the conflict is still raging, a development that would arguably only increase the Assad government's violent obstinacy.
 The "United States cannot halt or reverse the militarization of the Syrian uprising, and should not try.
-What the United States can usefully do is manage this militarization by working with other governments, especially Syria’s neighbors in the region, to try to shape the activities of armed elements on the ground in a manner that will most effectively increase pressure on the regime".
+What the United States can usefully do is manage this militarization by working with other governments, especially Syria's neighbors in the region, to try to shape the activities of armed elements on the ground in a manner that will most effectively increase pressure on the regime".

 On 22 December 2016, with 105 votes in favour and 15 against, with 52 abstentions, the United Nations General Assembly has voted to establish an "independent panel to assist in the investigation and prosecution of those responsible for war crimes or crimes against humanity in Syria".

 Independent International Commission of Inquiry on Syria

 The U.N.
 General Assembly created a new entity, the International, Impartial and Independent Mechanism, to build investigative files for future prosecutions, Independent International Commission of Inquiry on Syria (COI).

-On Wednesday, 7 August 2019, the UN Security Council was briefed on the recent findings [war crimes] by the COI.
+On Wednesday, 7 August 2019, the UN Security Council was briefed by the COI on its findings.

+As of December 2024, the COI had collected 11,000 testimonies from victims and witnesses, had studied "mounds of documents", and had cooperated with 170 investigations of suspected Syrian war criminals, among which there had been 50 convictions for war crimes and crimes against humanity.

 International Criminal Court

 The U.N.
-Security Council has refused to address the crimes in Syria through ICC.
+Security Council refused to address the crimes in Syria through the ICC.

-United Nations High Commissioner for Human Rights Navi Pillay and others have called for Syria to be referred to the International Criminal Court; however, it would be difficult for this to take place with within the foreseeable future because Syria is not a party to the Rome Statute of the International Criminal Court, meaning the ICC has no jurisdiction there.
+United Nations High Commissioner for Human Rights Navi Pillay and others called for Syria to be referred to the International Criminal Court.
+It would be difficult for this to take place because Syria is not a party to the Rome Statute of the International Criminal Court, so the ICC does not have jurisdiction that follows from the location of the crimes.

-Referral could alternatively happen via the Security Council, but Russia and China would block.
-Marc Lynch, who is in favour of a referral, noted a couple of other routes to the ICC were possible, and that overcoming Chinese and Russian opposition was not impossible.
+Referral could alternatively happen via the Security Council, but in 2012, Russia and China were expected to block any referral.
+Marc Lynch, who is in favour of a referral, stated that some other routes to an ICC investigation, including overcoming Chinese and Russian opposition in the Security Council, were possible.

+On 17 January 2025, following the fall of the Assad regime, ICC chief prosecutor Karim Ahmad Khan visited Damascus on an invitation from the Syrian transitional government.
+Khan discussed cooperation on accountability for war crimes with Ahmed al-Sharaa, the de facto leader of Syria.